EconometricInstitute/feb22012-programming-website/data/week3/2-interface-inheritance.md

 algorithm that operated on the `GameValue` type, rather than having a separate function for each type.
 As an advantage, if we would introduce a new type of game, we can apply the analysis that was created earlier as soon as it implements the `GameValue` interface.

 Since the bank has an advantage in some types of games, we want to be able to detect whether a value was obtained by the bank or someone else.
-We could add a method `public boolean fromBank();` to the GameValue interface, but then all our classes would need to add a second method, while some of the games may not even have a bank.
+We could add a method `boolean fromBank();` to the GameValue interface, but then all our classes would need to add a second method, while some of the games may not even have a bank.
+Note that we do not explicitly write that this method is `public`, as interface methods cannot be private.
+You may write public, but please be consistent.
 We could create a second interface `BankScore` as follows:

 ```java